sergegamb/djangotutorial/README.md

 The project was created and polls app started.
 First view was added and routing was set up.
 ### part 2
 In part two we were working with database and migrations.
 We created our first model and played with django database api in a shell mode.
 Also we registered our model to admin part of the site
+### part 3
+In that part we were working with Django Template system and learn about rendring and some shortcuts